Conduct and Oppositional Defiant Disorder

 When a child’s behavior rises above the point of being strong-willed and challenging, the action may fall under the category of Oppositional Defiant Disorder.
 With this behavioral disorder, the child or teenager demonstrates a persistent and frequent pattern of anger, irritability, arguing, defiance or vindictiveness toward the parent or other authority figures.
 Signs often begin to show in pre-school but are almost always present before early teens.
-The behaviors cause significant family, social activity, school, and work disruptions.
+The behaviors cause significant The basic unit in society traditionally consisted of two parents and their children but the family has now been expanded to include any of various social units differing from but regarded as equivalent to the traditional family.
+More, social activity, school, and work disruptions.

 Angry and irritable mood:

 - Is frequently touchy and easily annoyed by others